yalexwander/itisallmail/doc/options.md

 If set, `Subject` field for each message will have a mark, that message has attached files.

+### change_subject_if_score

+Allowed values: 1 | 0

+If set, `Subject` field for each message will have a mark, that message has likes/dislikes.

+### add_statusline_header

+Allowed values: 1 | 0

+If set, X-IAM-statusline header is added to each message, where score and media stat presented

 ### nickname_transformation

 Allowed values: `readable` | `strict` | `strict_name`